-Can a Tenant Deny Realty Sale Showings of a Rental Unit During Covid 19?
+Does a Tenant Have a Right to Deny Showings of a Rental Unit Because of Covid19?

 A Tenant Holds a Right to Privacy Within a Rental Unit.
 A Landlord, Generally, Holds Limited Rights of Entry.
 The Rights of Entry Are Silent Regarding Health and Safety Risks That May be Present During a Pandemic Such as Covid19.
 In Unprecedented Circumstances Common Sense Should Prevail.